 First launched in early 2015, Sport England’s “This Girl Can” campaign was a ground-breaking success.
 Created specifically to tackle the gender gap in sports participation between males and females in the UK.
 The campaign sought: “to tell the real story of women who play sport by using images that are the complete opposite of the idealised and stylised images of women we are now used to seeing”.
 The result was spectacular.
 According to Sport England’s own figures, This Girl Can directly resulted in 2.8 million women engaging in more active lifestyles.

 What made the campaign a particular success was its ability to capture minds across channels.
 Plus, its creation of an online community of individuals who would normally be ignored.
 The stats speak for themselves: 600,000 women and girls joined the This Girl Can social media community.
 Plus, the campaign is still mentioned regularly on social media since its launch.
 Search via the hashtag #thisgirlcan on twitter and see for yourself.
-It was of no surprise that Sport England choose to return to the campaign again in 2017, and then again in 2018.
+It was of no surprise that Sport England choose to return to the campaign again and again, with a new version for 2020.